Report on Government Services 2023

 - Capital cost per weighted separation.

 A low or decreasing recurrent cost per weighted separation or capital cost per weighted separation can reflect more efficient service delivery in public hospitals.
-However, this indicator needs to be viewed in the context of the set of performance indicators as a whole, as decreasing cost could also be associated with decreasing quality and effectiveness.
+However, this indicator should be viewed in the context of the performance indicator framework as a whole, as decreasing cost could also be associated with decreasing quality and effectiveness.

 Recurrent cost per weighted separation

-Nationally in 2019-20, the recurrent cost per weighted separation was $5161, up from $4989 in 2018-19 and the first increase for the five years of reported data (figure 12.9a).
+Measure 1: Nationally in 2020-21, the recurrent cost per weighted separation was $5153, down from $5241 in 2019-20 (figure 12.9a).
 Data on the average cost per admitted patient separation are available on the subset of presentations that are acute emergency department presentations (table 12A.53).

 Capital cost per weighted separation